Do you need marketing content translated into English?

 I probably will have used the second person “you” in the translation even though it wasn’t in the original.
 “You” creates a more direct connection with the reader.
 When you read the word “you”, you feel the writer is talking directly to you.

-Using “you” is very common in English, especially in marketing content.
+Using “you” is widespread in English, especially in marketing content.

 I may have cut long sentences into a series of shorter ones.
 Why?
-Mainly to mimic English, which has more shorter sentences than Spanish.
+Mainly to mimic English, which typically has shorter sentences than Spanish.
 Short sentences are also easier to understand.

 Got rid of long words